atom/flight-manual.atom.io/content/using-atom/sections/moving-in-atom.md

 #### Additional Movement and Selection Commands

-Atom also has a few movement and selection commands that don't have a keyboard shortcut mapped to it.
-You can access these commands from the [Command Palatte](http://flight-manual.atom.io/getting-started/sections/atom-basics/#command-palette), but if you find yourself using a command that doesn't have a keyboard shortcut often, have no fear!
-You can easily add a entry to your `keymaps.cson` to create a keyboard shortcut.
+Atom also has a few movement and selection commands that don't have keybindings by default.
+You can access these commands from the [Command Palette](http://flight-manual.atom.io/getting-started/sections/atom-basics/#command-palette), but if you find yourself using commands that don't have a keybinding often, have no fear!
+You can easily add an entry to your `keymaps.cson` to create a key combination.

-For example,  the command `editor:move-to-beginning-of-screen-line` is available in the command palette, but it's not binded to any keyboard shortcut.
-To add create a keyboard shortcut you need to add a entry in your `keymaps.cson` file.
+For example,  the command `editor:move-to-beginning-of-screen-line` is available in the command palette, but it's not bound to any keyboard shortcut.
+To create a keyboard shortcut you need to add a entry in your `keymaps.cson` file.
 For `editor:select-to-previous-word-boundary`, you can add the following to your `keymaps.cson`:

 {{#mac}}
 ```coffee